We have gathered your most frequently asked questions on the SCADADroid® and its use

 - Can I plug my PC into the SCADADroid® and access the internet using the cell modem?

-Yes, SCADADroid® can be used as a gateway to get Internet access.
+Yes, SCADADroid® can be used as a gateway for Internet access.

 - Does my PC obtain an IP address when I connect direct with the SCADADroid®?